GIGABOOST.AI

 What Does Proactive Acquisition Look Like as the AI Alternative?

+High-resolution thesis matching replaces directory browsing by scoring every investor across 25 fit factors—including thesis velocity and regulation type—before surfacing a single name, ensuring every outreach is a mathematical match.
 Instead of "searching" for investors, you need to "score" them.
-This is what GIGABOOST.AI's matching engine scores across 25 fit factors—including stage, sector, check size, thesis velocity, and even specific regulatory types (506b vs 506c)—before surfacing any name.
+According to GIGABOOST.AI's analysis of 340,412+ investors, the matching engine evaluates stage, sector, check size, thesis velocity, and even specific regulatory types (506b vs 506c) before surfacing any name.
 You aren't browsing a directory; you are reviewing a prioritized list of mathematical matches.

 AngelList vs. GIGABOOST.AI: Side-by-Side